Compare DHT22, DHT11 and Sensirion SHT71

 - NH4NO3 because it is the one compound included with a very stong temperature coefficient.
 If the sensors are working this will show a strong slope in marked contrast to NaCl.

-- MgCl selected as another very commonly used salt and being in the low humidity range, distinct from the other two.
+- MgCl selected as another very commonly used compound and being in the low humidity range, distinct from the other two.

 These plots demonstrate again a point made repeatedly that these experiments are only as accurate as the availability of calibration references and the literature shows a considerable variation.
 Look for example at ammonium nitrate in Figure 6.
 My two data runs with the SHT71 show a systematic offset which is presumably sensor calibration drift, but that offset is only about the same same as the discrepancy between the published Wexler and O'Brien data sets.